SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    with one card of each combination of rank and suit.

-..
-TODO: [Contributor 9502] wants me to rewrite the "different than raw" bit.
+An instance of an enumeration member can have values associated with it.

-An enumeration can have other values associated with it.
+This is different than having a raw value: the raw value for an enumeration member is always the same, but instances of the same enumeration member can have different associated values.
-This association is different than a raw value: the raw value for a member of an enumeration is always the same, but you provide the associated values when you create the instance of the enumeration, so different instances of the same member can have different associated values.
+You provide the associated values when you create the instance.
 For example,
 consider the case of requesting the sunrise and sunset time from a server.